-Note that ESMA's Validation Rules do not allow an Agent Lender to be reported where the transaction is a buy/sell-back (Table 2, field 4, Type of SFT = SBSC).
+42 Note that ESMA's Validation Rules do not allow an Agent Lender to be reported where the transaction is a buy/sell-back (Table 2, field 4, Type of SFT = SBSC).
 ESMA plan to remove this restriction but this will have to wait until the RTS and ITS can be amended.
-Note that ESMA's Validation Rules do not allow an Agent Lender to be reported where the transaction is a buy/sell-back (Table 2, field 4, Type of SFT = SBSC).
+43 Note that ESMA's Validation Rules do not allow an Agent Lender to be reported where the transaction is a buy/sell-back (Table 2, field 4, Type of SFT = SBSC).
 ESMA plan to remove this restriction but this will have to wait until the RTS and ITS can be amended.
-An agent in repo would sign a GMRA and Agency Annex, or similar agreement, with each counterparty collectively on behalf of a group of clients.
+44 An agent in repo would sign a GMRA and Agency Annex, or similar agreement, with each counterparty collectively on behalf of a group of clients.
 The single agreement would be taken to represent a bundle of separate but identical agreements between the counterparty and each client.
 The agent negotiates and transacts repos collectively with a counterparty on behalf of some or all of its clients and then divides up ("allocates") the transaction (sometimes called a "block trade") into separate transactions between the counterparty and each of the individual clients.
 The counterparty and clients take risk on each other but the agent is not exposed, even though it signed the agreement and executed the block trade.
 Under SFTR, any fund on behalf of whom an agent acts would be a Reporting Counterparty and probably also the Beneficiary, although this field will not need to be filled in if the Reporting Counterparty and the Beneficiary are the same entity.
 The agent itself has no reporting obligation under SFTR, as it will not be the Entity Responsible for the Report.
-It might be the Report Submitting Entity, particularly if it is an investment manager, in this case, it would be reported as such.
+It might be the Report Submitting Entity, particularly if it is an investment manager, in

-by a third-party Report Submitting Entity in matching UTIs to ingested reports is discussed in recommendation 3.1.5.
+If an agent is not identified in field 1.18, there is potential operational problem where the UTI for an agency repo is generated by a Report Submitting Entity that is not the agent or its counterparty.
+Such a third-party Report Submitting Entity may require field 1.18 to be filled in order that it can trace the report to which it should attach a particular UTI.
+The problem faced by a third-party Report Submitting Entity in matching UTIs to ingested reports is discussed in recommendation 3.1.5.
 Reporting parties need to check with their Report Submitting Entities to ascertain whether or not this is case with them.
 If it is, then the agent may have to be identified in field 1.18 in the report sent to the third-party Report Submitting Entity.
 However, it may be that Report Submitting Entity suppresses field 1.18 in the report sent on to the trade repository.